Command-Line Interface

 Alpine

-The general command-line form for Alpine pkg repository is:
+The general command-line form for an Alpine pkg repository is:

 $ repopulator alpine -o DEST -d DESC -k KEY_PATH [-w KEY_PASSWORD] [-s SIGNER] \